Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- Against the Texans last week, Samuel was targeted six times and racked up 63 yards on three receptions while scoring one touchdown.
+- In last week's game against the Texans, Samuel was targeted six times and recorded three catches for 63 yards (21 yards per reception) and scored one touchdown.

-- Samuel has 16 catches on 22 targets for 282 yards and one touchdown over his last three games, averaging 94.0 yards per game.
+- Samuel has put up 16 catches for 282 yards and one touchdown in his last three games.
+He was targeted 22 times and averages 94.0 receiving yards.

 Samuel's San Francisco Teammates